anamariavv/Diplomski/README.md

 - at the end of eath generation, print all predators and the prey they've eaten, along with their fitness
 - change all code to camelCase cause its nicer
 - add energy/possibility to slow down

+### 25.9
+- predators are eating, hell yeah
+- fine tune the angle range calculation
+- train the preys now